The Best of Everything

 Sadie McKee.
 MGM, 1934.
 Directed by Clarence Brown, 88 minutes.
 Joan stars as Sadie-the-maid in her third film with husband-to-be Franchot Tone.
 Tone plays the rich son in the house she grew up working in and the friend of later Sadie Sugar Daddy Edward Arnold.
 Gene Raymond co-stars as the n'er-do-well Sadie runs off to the Big City with.
 (Trivia: A clip from this film is shown in Whatever Happened to Baby Jane? as Joan's character Blanche watches one of her old movies on TV.)
 Says Joan in CWJC: Everything about "Sadie McKee" was right--Gene Raymond, Franchot Tone, the script, Clarence Brown's direction, Adrian's costumes, the works.

-Go to the Art page to see 1941 and 1964 shots of Joan with the bust.
+See the Salamunich Art page for 1941 and 1964 shots of Joan with the bust and shots of Salamunich creating the bust in 1941.

 Salaries of Joan.
 (NOTE: Post MGM the record becomes spotty since other film and television companies have not always provided records of salary info.)
 To convert salaries from a year to today's money, click on this government "inflation calculator" link.